Challenges You May Encounter in Building A, D, K, A and R

 -

-Look at change from an ADKAR perspective
+Look at change through an ADKAR lens

 By addressing individual change with a structured model defining success, you will be more effective in sequencing your work and how you engage employees. -